 what you will learn

-- Discuss preventative and reactive maintenance plans and activities.
+- Introduction to O&M and preventative and reactive maintenance plans and activities

-- Summarize safety procedures and PPE requirements for O&M technicians.
+- Safety procedures and PPE requirements for O&M technicians

-- List appropriate requirements for meters, tools, and other equipment used in O&M activities.
+- Appropriate requirements for meters, tools, and other equipment used in O&M activities; safe practices for using digital multimeters

-- Define the theory, procedures, and processes behind insulation resistance testing, IV curve tracing, infrared cameras and thermal imaging, and other tools of the trade.
+- Theory, procedures, and processes behind insulation resistance testing (‘Meggering’ or IRT), I-V curve tracing, infrared cameras and thermal imaging, and other tools of the trade

-- Analyze test results to determine performance, compare baseline data, and pinpoint system issues.
+- How to analyze test results to determine performance, compare baseline data, and pinpoint system issues

-- Describe inspection requirements for preventative maintenance inspections.
+- Typical inspection requirements for preventative maintenance inspections

-- Illustrate methods for locating and troubleshooting common PV array and system faults using appropriate methodologies and testing tools.
+- Methods for locating and troubleshooting common PV array and system faults using appropriate methodologies and testing tools

 Click here for Computer & Software Requirements for online courses.